voldigoanos/Voldigo-v1/README.md

-# Zokou-2.0 🚀
+# VOLDIGO-V1 🚀

-Zokou is a multi-device bot designed to enhance your WhatsApp conversations with useful and fun features.
-Whether it’s managing files, interacting with stickers, or facilitating group management, Zokou is here to assist you!
+Voldigo is a multi-device bot designed to enhance your WhatsApp conversations with useful and fun features.
+Whether it’s managing files, interacting with stickers, or facilitating group management, Voldigo is here to assist you!

 ## Key Features ✨